imjoy-team/ImJoy/web/public/docs/api.md

 only one instance of the plugin is running.
 In contrast, `window` plugins will only be registered and a proxy plugin will be created.
 No actual instance will be started unless the user clicks the plugin menu or the plugin is called by another plugin.
-Each windown in the workspace is then a new instance of the `window` plugin.
+Each window in the workspace is then a new instance of the `window` plugin.

 When `api.getPlugin` is called, it will return the api of the proxy plugin, e.g.
 `proxy = await api.getPlugin('Image Window')`).
 Every time the `run` function